ItsDrike/itsdrike.com/content/posts/git-credentials.md

 {{< notice info >}}
 Make sure to add the `~/.ssh` (or `C:\Users\your_username\.ssh` for Windows) prefix to your filename, so the key is correctly added to the `.ssh` folder.
-You should keep your keys in this folder, since it is already protected by the filesystem from reading by other users.
+You should keep your keys in this folder, since it is already protected by the file system from reading by other users.
 {{< /notice >}}

 Once you select a file name, you will be asked to set a passphrase.
 You can opt to leave this empty by pressing enter without entering anything.
 Going with a passphrase protected key is safer, however it will also mean you will need to type your password each time, which may be annoying.
-However there is a way to cache this passphrase with SSH agent, which you can read more about in the [GitHub's docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#adding-your-ssh-key-to-the-ssh-agent).
+However, there is a way to cache this passphrase with SSH agent, which you can read more about in the [GitHub's docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#adding-your-ssh-key-to-the-ssh-agent).
 Using passphrase is significantly better for your system's security, since it means that even if the private key got